2024

 Residents expect many disruptions when living in the CBD but sometimes there is a need to call on our civic leaders and legislators to find ways to restore the balance.

 One of the speakers told the audience that the Melbourne CBD is the heart of the State of Victoria.
 If the pulse of city is healthy, then the rest of the State follows.
 Decisions being made today about lifestyle policies in the city have wide implications elsewhere.
-Even interstate

 Minister for Planning ignores heritage council to approve Shell House plans